mrzor/jobco/README.md

 ## Who should use JobCo

-* you want/need most of the features brought on by the Resque+Status+Scheduler combo
+* you want/need most of the features brought on by JobCo plugins, or compatible Resque plugins
 * you'd rather have a convenient, surprise-less API to work with it
 * you find some interest in improvements brought forward by JobCo